xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

 ~~~~~~~~~~~~~~

 While this is optional, we strongly recommend this.
 DreamHost includes `WP-CLI
-<http://wp-cli.org/>`_ on all servers due to it's usefulness.
+<http://wp-cli.org/>`_ on all servers due to its usefulness.
 To install, log
 in as your default user (not the web user we created earlier) and run the
 following: